usnistgov/ndn-dpdk/docs/INSTALL.md

 * [ubpf](https://github.com/iovisor/ubpf) library, installed to `/usr/local`

 You can execute the [ndndpdk-depends.sh](ndndpdk-depends.sh) script to install these dependencies, or refer to this script for the specific configuration options.

+By default, DPDK and SPDK are compiled with `-march=native` flag to maximize performance.
+Binaries built this way are non-portable and can only work on machines with the same CPU model.
+You can pass `--arch=CPU-TYPE` argument to the script to change the target CPU architecture.
+*CPU-TYPE* should be set to the oldest CPU architecture you want to support, see [gcc - x86 options](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html) for available options.

 ## Build Steps